m43/svg-latte/README.md

 [//]: # (</div>)

 Vector graphics contain much more information compared to raster images.
 To profit from the additional information, we want to create a useful latent representation that can be used in downstream tasks.
 We explore latent representations of a simple encoder-decoder architecture, called Svg-latte, supervised by image reconstruction loss.
 Svg-latte outperforms DeepSVG, which is used as a baseline, in L1 image reconstruction.
 To investigate the usefulness of the latent representation in downstream tasks, we plug a pre-trained Svg-latte encoder into the trajectory prediction model [SVG-Net](https://github.com/vita-epfl/SVGNet).
 Even though Svg-latte outperformed DeepSVG in image reconstruction quality, replacing the DeepSVG-based transformer encoder in SVG-Net with Svg-latte gave a slight performance degradation.
-Further investigation of how useful Svg-latte in downstream tasks is needed, as well as how Svg-latte can be improved.
+Further investigation of how useful Svg-latte is in downstream tasks is needed, as well as how Svg-latte can be improved.

-The architecture of Svg-latte is quite simple and is illustrated on the diagram below.
+The architecture of Svg-latte is quite simple and is illustrated in the diagram below.
 The encoder is made of stacked, fully-connected LSTMs, and the decoder is a CNN.
 The LSTM encodes the SVG command sequences into a latent representation.
 The CNN uses this latent representation to output an image of the SVG.
 The outputted image is compared to the ground truth rasterized image of the SVG using L1 distance, giving a supervision signal that trains the network.

 <p align="center">
 <img src="assets/encoder-decoder.png" width=100% height=100% class="center">
 </p>

-When Svg-latte is plugged into SVG-Net, the decoder is replaced by the one used in SVG-Net and is trained to perform trajectory prediction as shown on the diagram below.
+When Svg-latte is plugged into SVG-Net, the decoder is replaced by the one used in SVG-Net and is trained to perform trajectory prediction as shown in the diagram below.
 This repository does not contain the implementation thereof, but it is pushed directly to the [SVG-Net repository](https://github.com/vita-epfl/SVGNet).

 <p align="center">
 <img src="assets/encoder-decoder-downstream.png" width=100% height=100% class="center">